 According to statistics from the American Academy of Ophthalmology, about one in every three people are affected by astigmatism.
 The condition causes blurry vision and is most always treatable.
 Often, nearsightedness or farsightedness occur along with astigmatism.
 Many people who have astigmatism are born with it, while others may develop astigmatism after an eye injury or disease.

-Contact Laser Eye Center to schedule a consultation for the treatment of astigmatism at our Los Angeles and Orange County, California-area practice.
+Contact Laser Eye Center to schedule a consultation for the treatment of astigmatism at our Los Angeles, Orange County and Inland Empire, California-area practice.

 What causes astigmatism?